marcel-code/smart_tomAItoes/README.md

 ```
 Then, the repo will be stored at '/content/smart_tomAItoes'.

-In order to make packages available, open colab

 # Repo Setup
 Starting code should be in the highest level (as main.py) in order to enable usability within colab and vscode.

 # Setup of environment
-TBD -> conda environment?
+TODO TBD -> conda environment?
-Settings for environment to be defined (flake8, line length, ...)
+TODO Settings for environment to be defined (flake8, line length, ...)
+TODO requirements.txt to install dependencies on colab necessary

 Create settings file via Preferences: Open Workspace Settings (json) and add content of settings > settings_vscode.json